-Please note that while a student may maintain their eligibility for US Direct Loans, institutional academic progress rules and student visa restrictions may impact on your ability to continue within the program.
-Conversely, a student may lose eligibility for US Direct Loans, and still meet institution requirements for continued enrolment.
+Please note that while a student may maintain their eligibility for Federal Student Aid, institutional academic progress rules and student visa restrictions may impact on your ability to continue within the programme.
+Conversely, a student may lose eligibility for Federal Student Aid, and still meet institution requirements for continued enrolment.

-Financial Aid Probation and/or suspension
+3. Financial Aid Probation and/or Suspension

-Should a student not meet the above-mentioned procedures for Satisfactory Academic Progression, for either the academic standing or Maximum timeframe, they will be issued with a 'Financial Aid Warning'.
-This warning will last for 1 payment period (i.e. until the next disbursement), during which time a student can still receive financial aid.
-Students that fail to regain SAP by the next disbursement will have their financial aid suspended, unless they are successful in an appeal and the school has agreed to place them on probation for the following term, until more assessment marks become available or the failed module can be re-sat.
+Should a student not meet the above-mentioned procedures for SAP, for either the academic standing or maximum timeframe, they will be issued with a Financial Aid Warning.
+This warning will last for 1 payment period (i.e. until the next disbursement), during which time a student can still receive Federal Student Aid.
+Students that fail to regain SAP by the next disbursement will have their Federal Student Aid suspended, unless they are successful in an appeal and the school has agreed to place them on probation for the following term, until more assessment marks become available, or the failed module can be re-sat.
 The Academic Board will confirm any probation or suspension period in writing with the individual student.

-If the student fails to meet the minimum SAP and it becomes mathematically impossible for a student to complete a program within the maximum timeframe, then the student would lose eligibility for FFEL funds.
+If the student fails to meet the minimum SAP and it becomes mathematically impossible for a student to complete a programme within the maximum timeframe, the student will lose eligibility for FFEL funds.

 For a student to be taken off probation, the student would be expected to have re-sat and passed the original assessment if this option is available or to abide by any conditions set out by the Academic Board, and passed all other assessments taken during that term to allow completion within the maximum time by the end of the next term/semester.
-During this probation period the student will remain entitled to financial aid.
-However, if the student fails to pass any other assessments during this following term/semester within time allowed, they should normally lose their entitlement to receiving US FFEL program support until they achieve the required academic levels set by the School.
+During this probation period, the student will remain entitled to Federal Student Aid.
+However, if the student fails to pass any other assessments during this following term/semester within time allowed, they should normally lose their entitlement to receiving US FFEL program support until they achieve the required academic Levels set by the School.

-Appeals
+4. Appeals

 Students may appeal their suspension of aid, via written appeal to the Academic Board.
 Any appeal would be considered in line with the general appeal procedures employed by the school.

-Students must indicate in writing the reason (s) for failure to meet the necessary Financial Aid SAP requirements and why financial aid should not be suspended.
+Students must indicate in writing the reason(s) for failure to meet the necessary SAP requirements and why Federal Student Aid should not be suspended.
 All documentation to support the appeal is required at time of appeal submission.

-A student may appeal due to extenuating circumstances beyond their control (e.g. injury, ill health, bereavement, or other special circumstances etc.) and state what has changed in their situation that will allow them to meet Satisfactory Academic Progress at the next evaluation date.
+A student may appeal due to extenuating circumstances beyond their control (e.g. injury, ill health, bereavement, or other special circumstances) and state what has changed in their situation that will allow them to meet SAP at the next evaluation date.

-Appeals must be submitted within 14 calendar days of notification in writing either by email to usloans@surrey.ac.uk or for the attention of Yuting Xiao, Fees and Funding Team, Level 5 Senate House, University of Surrey, Guildford, Surrey, GU2 7XH, UK.
+Appeals must be submitted within 14 calendar days of notification in writing either by e- mail to usloans@surrey.ac.uk or for the attention of Shannon Calcutt (Student Fee Record Manager), Student Fee Records, Level 5 Senate House, University of Surrey, Guildford, Surrey, GU2 7XH, UK.

 The Academic Board may require extra evidence, documentation or contributions from the student's supervisor/tutor or Department/Faculty.
-The decision made by the Academic Board will be sent to the student's Surrey e-mail address.
+The decision made by the Academic Board will be sent to the student's University e-mail address.
 The appeal will be considered on its merits and a response to the appeal will be provided within 14 working days.
 The appeal decision may be:

-- a reinstatement of eligibility of US federal aid - a financial probationary period with conditions, or - a denial of US federal aid
+- a reinstatement of eligibility of Federal Student Aid - a financial probationary period with conditions, or - a denial of Federal Student Aid